dnanexus/dxCompiler/doc/ExpertOptions.md

    gpu : true
 }
 ```
-CWL provides a different set of runtime attributes used in the ResourceRequirement, and an DNAnexus instance type will be chosen accordingly.
-Recognized attributes and its mapping to WDL is listed [here](CWL_v1.2.0_to_WDL_v1.md###requirements)
+CWL provides a different set of runtime attributes used in the ResourceRequirement, and a DNAnexus instance type will be chosen accordingly.
+Recognized attributes and its mapping to WDL is listed [here](CWL_v1.2.0_to_WDL_v1.md###requirements).

 ### Addtional DNAnexus-specific runtime settings